zkxs/stationeers/notes/notes.md

 ### Layout
 - Walls
   - Outer walls MUST be frames
-  - a 1 block void behind the frames
   - interior walls can be composite/padded
+  - a 1 block void between the frames and interior walls in some places for crawlspace
   - interior floor divisions will be more wall, wall side down
 - Substation
   - station batteries
   - large transformers
+- Solar area
-- Solar area must be on the substation roof
+  - must be on the substation roof
   - solars cannot use transformers or we'd need stupid logic replication, so they're going to be all heavy cable
+  - solars either need a little glass house OR to be heavy or they'll get fucked up
+    - would have to use padded windows on Omega Vulcan
   - if the roof gets full, then stop making solars and do something more interesting
   - checkerboard that shit
     ```